-As a marketer and an SEO writer, let me share my opinion on this matter.
+As an SEO expert and a content writer, let me share my opinion on this matter.

 SEO does seem complicated until you step in and start doing it yourself!

-I started learning SEO as an intern, I continued creating SEO-friendly content for a UX agency, and now I have my own, well-optimized website with high rankings in search.
+I started learning SEO as an intern, I continued creating SEO-friendly content for a UX agency, and now I have my well-optimized website with high rankings in search results.

 SEO is not for everyone.
-However, if you are patient, diligent, and on a mission to create impactful results, you have a high chance to succeed!
+However, if you are patient, diligent, and on a mission to create impactful results, you have a high chance of succeeding!

 What does an SEO specialist do?

-I’ve been working in marketing for over three years.
+I’ve been working in the online marketing field for over 5 years.
 Despite being called “a digital marketing specialist,” I’ve always dealt with SEO in its different kinds.

 If you decide to pursue a career in SEO, your high-level goals might be the following:

-1. Help businesses attract the target audience from organic search.
+1. Help businesses attract the target audience from organic search results.

 As an SEO expert, you’ll have to use your SEO analyst skills and SEO writing skills to conduct keyword research and create optimized content.

-If you do your job well, Google will notice your content and push it to the top of the search engine result page.
+If you do your job well, Google will notice your content and boost its search visibility.
 The more optimized content you create, the more traffic you can potentially attract to your client’s website.

 SEO is not rocket science.
 However, you’ll have to possess particular experience and SEO marketing skills to help businesses stand out in organic search.

-If you have no clue why your website does not grow and what to do to improve its performance, you need an SEO audit.
+If you do not know why your website does not grow and how to improve its performance, you need an SEO audit.

-After conducting an in-depth SEO audit, they recommend a set of actions intended to improve your website’s performance.
+After conducting an in-depth SEO audit, they recommend actions to improve your website’s performance.

 Based on my experience, an SEO audit is the first thing SEO experts do when jumping on a new project.